 Language and Word Choice

-These literary devices are used to create a more profound emotional impact on the reader by evoking vivid images and emotions.
+These literary devices create a more profound emotional impact on the reader by evoking vivid images and emotions.
 For example, a poet may use a metaphor to compare one thing to another, allowing the reader to see a deeper meaning in the words.
 Similarly, similes compare two things using “like” or “as,” while personification gives human qualities to non-human things.

 Purpose and Message